Any unit where ‘bar litres’ is 5600 or higher

 Hose Centurion - Protect your hose and stop it from coming back out at you

-Safety Plate - Stop the hose from coming back out of the drain and chasing you down the road.
+Safety Plate - Stops the hose from coming back out of the drain and causing an injury.

 AS/NZS 4233.1:2013 - 1.6.1 Anti-withdrawal device